United States Ski Team: 1910 International Ski Commission

-1924 Inaugural Olympic Winter Games at Chamonix, France
+1924 inaugural Winter Olympic Games at Chamonix, France

 The first Winter Olympic Games actually were under the banner of International Sports Week, but were renamed the Winter Olympic Games in 1924 after organizers saw how successful they were (and after Norway, which had opposed "Winter Olympic" events because of concern Norwegians wouldn't dominate, saw it would be a winter power) supported the concept.
 Only Nordic skiing events were held, including cross country, ski jumping (then the premier ski event everywhere) and Nordic combined.
 Sixteen nations competed.

 Anders Haugen, a Norwegian immigrant to the United States, was listed as fourth in ski jumping because of a calculation error.
 In 1974, as Norwegians prepared to celebrate the 50th anniversary of those first Winter Games, a recalculation in Oslo found Haugen was the real bronze medalist and not Thorleif Haug (1894–1934).
 A medal presentation was arranged in Oslo, where a frail Haugen received the bronze medal from the daughter of Thorleif Haug, who had been dead since the Thirties.
 Haugen's medal remains the only jumping medal won by an American in the Olympics or World Championships.
 Originally, the IOC did not recognize the medal exchange and kept Haug listed as its 1924 bronze medalist for years before recognizing Haugen as the legitimate medal-winner.

-First FIS World Championships: Nordic (1925) and Alpine (1931)
+First FIS World Championships: Nordic (1925) and alpine (1931)

 International competitive skiing was still primarily a European sport in the Twenties.
 Although the United States participated in the Winter Olympics of 1924, '28 and '32 - where there were only Nordic events, there was no U.S. Ski Team.
-Athletes were selected for the various championships.

-1932 Olympic Winter Games at Lake Placid, New York
+1932 Winter Olympic Games at Lake Placid, New York

 The 1932 Summer Games were headed to Los Angeles, and Godfrey Dewey – whose father had founded the Lake Placid Club – championed Lake Placid over a half-dozen other candidates for the Winter Games (including Denver; Minneapolis and Duluth, Minnesota; Yosemite and Lake Tahoe, California; and Bear Mountain, New York).
 Then-Gov. Franklin D. Roosevelt pledged to build a bobsled run and Dewey, who had arranged a posting as manager of the 1928 Olympic Ski Team, parlayed those contacts to land the 1932 Winter Olympics for the small Adirondacks village.
 Some 300 athletes from 17 nations competed.
 Skiing was still limited to Nordic events; top US skier was another jumper, Casper Oimoen, who finished fifth.